Blog

 Historical Note

 There are also European National (EN) versions of each standard (e.g., EN ISO 13485:2012).
 The EN versions are harmonized with the EU directives, but the content of the body or normative sections of the standards are identical.
-Historically, the differences were explained in Annex ZA, and that was the last Annex in the EN version of the standard.
+Historically, the differences were explained in Annex ZA, which was the last Annex in the EN version of the standard.
 In 2009 the harmonization annex for ISO 14971 (i.e., the medical device risk management standard) was split into three parts to match up with the three directives for medical devices (i.e., the MDD, AIMD, and IVDD).
 The new annexes (i.e., ZA, ZB, and ZC) were moved to the front of the EN version of the standard.
 The changes to ISO 14971 consisted of a correction and the change to Annex ZA.
 In 2012, there were new harmonization annexes created for ISO 13485 to follow the same format that was used for the EN ISO 14971 annexes.
 It is expected that these “zed” annexes will be released with a new EN version of the standard shortly after the international standard is published.

-Sorting Disposition of Scrap Disposition of Nonconforming Materials 21 CFR 820.90 Compliance
+Sorting Disposition of Scrap Nonconforming Materials Disposition

-In our previous blog (http://bit.ly/Auditing-NCRs-Part1), we focused on requirements to identify and segregate non-conforming materials.
+In our previous blog, we focused on requirements to identify and segregate non-conforming materials.
 Once nonconformities are labeled and locked in your quarantine cage, what do you do next?
+The next step in the process of determining nonconforming materials disposition.
+The most common dispositions are:

 • Scrap